dotnet/docs/docs/framework/unmanaged-api/hosting/iclrmetahost-enumerateloadedruntimes-method.md

  [in] The handle of the process to inspect for loaded runtimes.

  `ppEnumerator`
- [out] An <!--zz <xref:Microsoft.VisualStudio.OLE.Interop.IEnumUnknown>--> `Microsoft.VisualStudio.OLE.Interop.IEnumUnknown` enumeration of [ICLRRuntimeInfo](../../../../docs/framework/unmanaged-api/hosting/iclrruntimeinfo-interface.md) interfaces corresponding to each CLR that is loaded by the process.
+ [out] An <xref:Microsoft.VisualStudio.OLE.Interop.IEnumUnknown> enumeration of [ICLRRuntimeInfo](../../../../docs/framework/unmanaged-api/hosting/iclrruntimeinfo-interface.md) interfaces corresponding to each CLR that is loaded by the process.

 ## Return Value
  This method returns the following specific HRESULTs as well as HRESULT errors that indicate method failure.